unixvoid/silo/readme.md

 TODO
 ----
-- On startup check the 'basedir'.
-We should populate the following structures with information
-  master:packages (redis set) a set of package names in the directory
-  package:<name>  (redis key) a key with the value being the meta tag to be used

 - Check for filesystem changes to pick up new packages
   this means updating master:metadata to for insertions/deletes
+  - We need to figure out race condition/file locking if two packages get removed at once

 - Set upstream and inject headers?
   many people are going to want the metadata injected on their websites home